arborchurch/arbor-web/site/content/what-to-expect/message/index.md

 weight: 30
 ---

-You'll hear a message that's encouraging, relevant to your life, and in terms that make sense.
+You'll hear a MESSAGE that's encouraging, relevant to your life, and in terms that make sense.